Discover the best of French home cooking

 Dinner is a set menu which changes everyday and needs to be booked in advance.
 Our menu features an aperitif with 'canapés', a starter, a main course, local cheeses, home-made dessert, wine, coffee or fruit/herbal teas.
 Dinner is 24 € per person and 12 € for children aged under 12.
 We are pleased to be able offer vegetarian alternatives and will always try to accommodate specific dietary requirements, provided that they are discussed with us at the time of booking.

-From 12th July to the end of August no table d'hôtes on Friday.
+From 8th July to the end of August no table d'hôtes on Friday and Saturday.
 On Friday evening there is night market of local producers, in Belcastel and Sauveterre de Rouergue, where you can taste on the spot (tables made available) the specialties of the region.
 Remember to reserve our 'table d'hôtes' on Sunday nights, as many local restaurants are closed.

 Picnic lunches are available to book in advance at 6 € per person.